 Kevin Langan earned a sterling reputation as a leading performer in opera and concert with international audiences.
 Mr. Langan was the last protégé of Walter Legge, the legendary operatic record producer and promoter, and husband to Elizabeth Schwarzkopf.
 Under their sponsorship, he began his extensive career with a critically acclaimed recital at The Wigmore Hall in London.
 His “deep, toffee-smooth voice and convincing interpretive abilities” (New York Times) have made him a favorite in opera companies throughout the world.
 His career currently spans 36 years and over 1300 performances covering a vast repertoire of over 80 roles from early Baroque through 21st Century works, with the majority of his work in Händel, Mozart, and Verdi operas.
-This season, Mr. Langan performs the roles of Basilio in Il barbiere di Siviglia with Toledo Opera, Opera Carolina, and Opera Grand Rapids; Cuno in Der Freischutz with Virginia Opera; and Dr. Grenvil in La traviata with San Diego Opera.
-He will also be a part of a concert with The Florence Voice Program at Westminster Choir College in Italy.
+This season, Mr. Langan performs the role of Nourabad in Les pêcheurs de perles in a return to Toledo Opera and returns to take part in a concert with The Florence Voice Program at Westminster Choir College in Italy.
 Future seasons see Mr. Langan in a return to Central City Opera.

 Mr. Langan remains a company favorite with San Francisco Opera after 30 years of work.
 He recently became the first artist in the 88-year history of the company to reach the lofty level of 300 career performances in leading roles.
-He appeared in 43 different productions in San Francisco, beginning with Samson et Dalila which was broadcast on PBS and distributed on DVD, through critically acclaimed performances of Timur in Turandot (available on DVD), Colline in La bohème, Ramfis in Aïda, Padre Guardiano in La forza del destino, Henry VIII in Anna Bolena, Sparafucile in Rigoletto, Sobakin in The Tsar’s Bride, and Sarastro in Die Zauberflöte.
+He appeared in 43 different productions in San Francisco, beginning with Samson et Dalila, which was broadcast on PBS and distributed on DVD, through critically acclaimed performances of Timur in Turandot (available on DVD), Colline in La bohème, Ramfis in Aïda, Padre Guardiano in La forza del destino, Henry VIII in Anna Bolena, Sparafucile in Rigoletto, Sobakin in The Tsar’s Bride, Balthazar in La favorite, and Sarastro in Die Zauberflöte.
 Mr. Langan’s “notable Sarastro” (The New Yorker) was also heard in Dallas, Houston, Philadelphia, St. Louis, San Diego, Austin, Toronto, Calgary, Winnipeg, Hamilton, Omaha, West Palm Beach, Washington, and Santa Fe.
-Mr. Langan is also a company favorite for several other eminent North American companies including 11 seasons with The Lyric Opera of Chicago giving over 125 performances of 13 different productions there, and 14 seasons with The Santa Fe Opera giving over 165 performances of 20 different productions.
+Mr. Langan is also a company favorite for several other eminent North American companies, including 11 seasons with The Lyric Opera of Chicago giving over 125 performances of 13 different productions and 14 seasons with The Santa Fe Opera giving over 165 performances of 20 different productions.

-Also an artist of international critical acclaim, some highlights from Mr. Langan’s international career include the role of Parson/Badger in The Cunning Little Vixen with The Saito Kinen Festival in Japan and the Maggio Musicale in Florence, both with Maestro Seiji Ozawa (the latter available on DVD); Bartolo in Le nozze di Figaro with Netherlands Opera under Nicklaus Harnoncourt; and The Mostly Mozart Festival on Tour to Japan in Mozart’s Requiem and as Leporello in Don Giovanni.
+Also an artist of international critical acclaim, some highlights from Mr. Langan’s international career include the role of Parson/Badger in The Cunning Little Vixen with The Saito Kinen Festival in Japan and the Maggio Musicale in Florence, both with Maestro Seiji Ozawa (the latter available on DVD), and The Mostly Mozart Festival on Tour to Japan in Mozart’s Requiem and as Leporello in Don Giovanni.

 Mr. Langan’s video credits in addition to the DVD release of David Hockney’s Turandot, include DVD releases of Aïda with Luciano Pavarotti, Samson et Dalila with Plácido Domingo, Vivaldi’s Orlando Furioso with Marilyn Horne, Janáček’s Cunning Little Vixen from Maggio Musicale in Florence, Italy, Tobias Picker’s first opera Emmeline seen on National PBS Television, and Janáček’s Cunning Little Vixen under Seiji Ozawa, seen on National NHK Television throughout Japan, and RAI Television in Italy, and now on DVD through Arthaus Musik.
-Mr. Langan’s discography includes the Grammy-nominated Teldec recording of Le Nozze di Figaro under Nicklaus Harnoncourt, and Albany Records’ Emmeline under George Manahan and recorded live with The Santa Fe Opera.
+Mr. Langan’s discography includes the Grammy-nominated Teldec recording of Le nozze di Figaro under Nicklaus Harnoncourt, and Albany Records’ Emmeline under George Manahan and recorded live with The Santa Fe Opera.